BirgitSchneider/gerda-mage-sim/UTILS/test/README.md

   <img src="Ac228_Zoom.png" width="400"/>
 </p>

-* Lines of G4RadioactiveDecay in accordance with recommended data.
+* Lines of G4RadioactiveDecay in accordance with recommended data
 * Do not use decay0 to generate the primaries

 ## K40